 Editor-in-Chief, Harvard Civil Rights-Civil Liberties Law Review

-Woodrow Wilson School at Princeton University, 1976, Masters of Public Affairs and Urban Planning
+Princeton University School of Public and International Affairs, 1976, Masters of Public Affairs and Urban Planning

 University of Colorado, 1974, B.A., summa cum laude